-In this tutorial I'm going to share the techniques and methods I use to create hard-surface models in 3ds Max.
+In this tutorial, I'm going to share the techniques and methods I use to create hard-surface models in 3ds Max (opens in new tab).
+I'm going to create a 3D version of US Space Patrol, a sci-fi drop ship concept, made by designer and illustrator Virnard Magpantay (opens in new tab).

 01. Evaluate and interpret the concept